ChainAgnostic/CAIPs/CAIPs/caip-19.md

 Currently, each wallet or each exchange needs to create their own registry of type of assets and their associated metadata for example like [Trust-Wallet](https://github.com/trustwallet/assets/tree/master/blockchains) or [CoinMarketCap](https://coinmarketcap.com/).
-Providing a unique type of Asset and an Asset ID for each asset for developers can reduce the risk of confusion between different assets.
+Providing a unique `Asset Type` and a type-specific `Asset ID` for each asset for developers can reduce the risk of confusion between different assets.

 ## Specification of Asset Type